 For clarity, because many customers will use either terminology when searching for these products, so in order to cover both terms, when we talk about ‘access control systems’ on this page, we do so in terms of benefits to your business and how they work in general.
 The term door entry systems on our website is used to describe our products.
 The door entry systems link will take you to our products page where you can learn all about them.

 And we’ve been doing that for the past 30 years.
-So we think we’re pretty sharp here at facetime when it comes to understanding our customers needs.
+So we think we’re pretty sharp here at facetime when it comes to understanding customers needs.
 So whether you’re looking for an “off the shelf fix” or a “tailor made solution”.
-Our long and varied experience in the time and attendance industry and our own development team, allows us to offer a unique software development service in order to fulfil your bespoke programming requirements, or specific reports you may require no matter how complex or individual they may be.
+Our long and varied experience in the time and attendance industry allows us to offer a unique software development service.
+Thanks to our in house development team, means we can can provide special customised reports, plus bespoke programming requirements no matter how complex they may be.
 Our ability and willingness to help you succeed, we believe, is the cornerstone of our success and keeps customers coming back time and time again.

 Upon receiving your enquiry, we can arrange a free online software demonstration and a friendly informal discussion to ascertain your requirements.
 We’ll then send you a detailed quotation which will include our understanding of your expectations and what you require from our system.
 We offer onsite installation and software training or if you prefer, in some instances we can supply by mail order and provide remote installation and software training using online screen sharing & telephone support.
 With an average customer life span of 25 years, we hope our philosophy and approach will continue to create many more mutually beneficial relationships that will stand the test of time.